Middlecon/DBImport/docs/concept.rst

 During import, both *full* and *incremental*, there will be three validations for each imported table.
 Validation in this context is basically a rowcount and comparing the number of rows between the two tables.
 There is no validation of the actual values inside the columns.

   1. The first validation happens in *Stage1* and is done after sqoop is executed.
 It compares the number of rows in the source system against the number of rows that sqoop reported that it read.
 If this is an incremental import, then only the incremental values are compared.
 This means that the select statement against the source system includes the min and max values in a where statement
-  2. Second validation is done after the target table is created.
+  2. Second validation is done after the import table is created.
 This validates the number of rows in the Parquet files against the source system.
 If it is an incremental import, then only the imported rows are validates.
 Same way as the first validation.
   3. The last validation occurs after the target table is loaded.
 This might be a full or incremental validation based on the configuration for that specific table.
 Incremental validation works the same way as the other two validations and the Full validation is comparing the total amount of rows between source and target table regardless of how many rows was imported.

 Export Validation